spotswoodb/trends_in_the_news/notes.md

 # The user should be able to signup, login, or logout from the homepage
 ## Login or Logout from any other page

+### Questions

 # When I create a migrations, do I need to wait until they're all created to run db:migrate?

+# do articles need to have a notes attribute or is that separate?
+# Do users need a user_id attribute and do categories need a category_id attribute?
+Or is this done automatically when I create a table in the database?